ai4se4ai-lab/YouTubeRetriver/README.md

 1. Open the application in your browser
 2. Click "Connect to YouTube" to authenticate
-3. Select which data you want to export (liked videos, watch history)
+3. Select which data you want to export/analyze (liked videos, watch history)
 4. Set the maximum number of results to retrieve

+### For Data Export:
-5. Click "Export Data" to generate the CSV file
+5. Click "Export Data to CSV" to generate the CSV file
 6. Download the CSV file when processing is complete

+### For AI Analysis:
+5. Click "Analyze with AI Agents" to start the agent workflow
+6. Review and approve each agent's output as prompted
+7. View the final analysis and insights
+8. Provide feedback to help improve future analyses

 ## Permissions Required